Mary Rambaran-Olm: Early life and education

 Rambaran-Olm was born and raised in Canada, and is of Afro-Indo-Caribbean descent.
 In an interview with The Washington Post she credits her father as inspiring her interest in early medieval England.
 When she was in college she became fascinated with Old English upon reading Beowulf.
 In 2012, Rambaran-Olm was awarded a PhD from the Department of English at the University of Glasgow for a thesis entitled 'John's Prayer: An edition, literary analysis and commentary', examining a poem in the Exeter Book.
 She previously studied for a BA in English and History at the University of Calgary and for an MLitt in Medieval Literature at the University of St Andrews.

 Career

 Scholarship

 Rambaran-Olm was the Provost's Post-doctoral Fellow at the University of Toronto in the Faculty of English and Drama from 2020 to 2022.
-Her research explores race in early medieval England, drawing on the theoretical frameworks of Stuart Hall and Dipesh Chakrabarty.
+Her research explored race in early medieval England, drawing on the theoretical frameworks of Stuart Hall and Dipesh Chakrabarty.
 Her translation of The Descent Into Hell (or John the Baptist's Prayer) was praised as "accurate and readable", as well as bringing new insight into the idea of time in the poem.